Get started with Fortnox to HubSpot sync app

 - Toggle to allow/disallow Fortnox customers to be created based on HubSpot company.

-- HubSpot quote to Fortnox order
+- HubSpot quote to Fortnox offer

 -